KhiopsML/khiops-doc/docs/learn/coclustering.md

 Like other algorithms based on the MODL (Minimum Description Length) approach, **coclustering** involves selecting the most probable model given the data.
 During training, a trade-off is made to select the best model.
-On one hand, **overly detailed models** are discarded because they tend to **overfit**, capturing noise rather than significat patterns (right side of the figure above).
+On one hand, **overly detailed models** are discarded because they tend to **overfit**, capturing noise rather than significant patterns (right side of the figure above).
 On the other hand, **coarse models** are avoided because they **underfit**, missing important dependencies between variables (left side of the figure above).

 The optimization criterion used to navigate this trade-off combines two antagonistic components: